-You can download ArcGIS Enterprise Cloud Builder for Microsoft Azure from My Esri if you have an ArcGIS Enterprise license.
+You can download ArcGIS Enterprise Cloud Builder for Microsoft Azure and install it if you have an ArcGIS Enterprise license.

-The following sections describe what items are created on Azure when you deploy a site using ArcGIS Enterprise Cloud Builder for Microsoft Azure.
+The following sections describe what items are created on Azure when you create a deployment using ArcGIS Enterprise Cloud Builder for Microsoft Azure.

 ArcGIS Enterprise deployment items

-- Two or more GIS Server machines, which are used for the portal's hosting server.
+- A GIS Server site to act as the portal's hosting server.

 ArcGIS Server deployment items

-You have several ArcGIS Server site options, depending on what role you want the site to fill.
+You have several ArcGIS Server site options, depending on what role you require the site to fill.
 Any of the following types of ArcGIS Server sites can be added to an ArcGIS Enterprise deployment.
 A few can be created as a stand-alone site.

 ArcGIS GeoEvent Server

-You can create stand-alone ArcGIS GeoEvent Server sites or federate them with your portal to use real-time data feeds in your deployment.
+You can create stand-alone ArcGIS GeoEvent Server sites or federate them with an ArcGIS Enterprise portal on Azure to use real-time data feeds in your organization.